 Reading and understanding requirement specifications given by clients for all of our designers’ mockup screen designs, performing smoke testing and regression testing based on Test Plans created to ensure systems don’t easily break, issuing bug tickets on Jira and keeping the development team updated, and finally producing Test Reports to analyze patterns in quality. — Adib

 I start by making sure the current requirements are up to date, before proceeding to verify all bug tickets from the last day they were fixed.
 Test cases should be ready before we execute testing.
-Compared to other tasks, testing the latest builds takes the most time because we need to make sure different platforms and environments are covered.
+Testing the latest builds takes the most time compared to other tasks because we need to ensure that we cover different platforms and environments.
 My favourite part though, is reproducing bugs when developers tell me “It works on my device”.
 (I’m kidding, love you guys!) — Azuren

 Q: What’s it like to be a QA engineer at Snappymob?